What is caregiver fear and uncertainty?

 Talk to your doctor if you have:

 - Depression lasting two or more weeks

-- Anxiety that gets in the way of daily activities
+- Anxiety and fears that gets in the way of daily activities

 - Sleep problems

 - Fear or uncertainty that interferes with your appetite